Scott A. Keller: Career

 After graduating from law school, Keller worked as a law clerk for Judge Alex Kozinski of the United States Court of Appeals for the Ninth Circuit and Associate Justice Anthony Kennedy of the Supreme Court of the United States.
 Keller then worked as an associate at Yetter Coleman LLP in Houston before joining the staff of Senator Ted Cruz, serving as chief counsel.

 Keller was nominated to serve as solicitor general of Texas in 2015, succeeding Jonathan F. Mitchell.
 During his tenure, Keller argued 11 cases before the United States Supreme Court.
 Keller left the office in 2018 and was succeeded by Kyle D. Hawkins.
-Since leaving government service, Keller has worked as an attorney at Baker Botts, where he specializes in Supreme Court and constitutional law.
+Since leaving government service, Keller worked as an attorney at Baker Botts, where he specialized in Supreme Court and constitutional law.
+He is a partner and co-founder of Lehotsky Keller Cohn LLP.

 Personal life

-Keller married political commentator Sarah Isgur in a private ceremony at the Supreme Court.
+Keller married attorney and political commentator Sarah Isgur in a private ceremony at the Supreme Court.
 In July 2020, Isgur gave birth to their son, Nathanael Keller.

 Keller is a member of the Federalist Society.